omvatten/qdiv/README.md

 # qdiv
-A Python package for analyzing data from high-throughput amplicon sequencing of microbial communities.
+A Python package for analyzing results from high-throughput amplicon sequencing of microbial communities (and similar data).

-A compiled Windows-version of the program is available at omvatten.se/software
+A compiled Windows-version of the program is available at omvatten.se/software.html

 Oskar Modin, 2019-09-15